 The second front of my scholarship attends to the particular and is guided by my ethnographic relationships and the life histories of my interlocutors in Chicago, as well as ethnographic research in India and South Africa.
 These projects make use of quantitative methods and policy-oriented empirical methods that seek to directly address the governing structures that bear down on my interlocutors' life chances and understandings of themselves.
 Much of this work is conducted in collaboration with law and economics scholar Daniel Chen and The World Bank's DE JURE program, where I draw on my training and teaching in epidemiology, clinical medicine, implementation science, medical and legal anthropology, and critical legal studies.
 This research attends to structural violence and irrationality in legal systems globally, with particular attention to the U.S. criminal punishment system.
 Several projects consider the perceived legitimacy of jurisprudence, the health consequences of policing and incarceration policies, and the determinants of systematic biases in sentencing decisions and other arenas of judicial decision-making.
 Several of these projects are coupled with intervention programs–implemented through The World Bank–that experimentally evaluate the potential of machine learning, public data transparency, and personalized data feedback to address class, gender, caste, and ethno-racial biases in legal processes, public health, and policing.

 The third front of my work–that which attends to the singularity of each one–manifests clinically at the intersection of psychiatry and psychoanalysis, primarily oriented around the work of Freud, Lacan, Klein, Bion, and Laplanche.
 Making use of my native fluency in American Sign Language, I seek to enhance access to psychotherapeutic and psychoanalytic treatment for Deaf patients, who often enter treatment with a distinct cultural history and associated dynamics of subject-formation in a context of prolonged language deprivation in childhood.
 The bracketing of speech–typically taken within psychoanalysis as the presumed medium of communication and thought–in the clinic of the Deaf opens new questions for psychoanalytic research and treatment.
-My other areas of clinical interest involve the use of both psychiatric and psychoanalytic frames in the theorization and treatment of the psychoses and the design and implementation of mental health systems–that is, broad biopsychosocial community infrastructure investments–both in the United States and internationally.
+My other areas of clinical interest involve the use of both psychiatric and psychoanalytic frames in the theorization and treatment of the psychoses and the design and implementation of mental health systems–that is, broad biopsychosocial community infrastructure investments–both in the US and internationally.